Hammurobbie/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+.json allows us to use json objects and .Router allows us to create routes to break up similar blocks of code that will follow the same base path.

 - [ ] Describe Middleware?

+software that provides functions that aren't offered with your current language, program or OS

 - [ ] Describe a Resource?

+any identifiable thing with a purpose

 - [ ] What can the API return to help clients know if a request was successful?

+A 200 status

 - [ ] How can we partition our application into sub-applications?

+Using Routers

 ## Minimum Viable Product